Amphiphilic Gels and Networks

 Oguz Okay (Istanbul Technical University, Republic of Türkiye)

-Silk fibroin-based multiple-shape-memory organohydrogels (shared talk with Hydrogels & Ionogels)
+Silk fibroin-based multiple-shape-memory organohydrogels (shared talk with Amphiphilic Gels & Networks)

 In contrast to synthetic gels, their biological counterparts such as cells and tissues have synergistic biphasic components comprising both hydrophilic and lyophilic phases, which gives them some special capabilities, including adaptive biomechanics and freezing tolerance.
 Hydrogels containing both hydrophilic and lyophilic phases, termed organohydrogels (OHGs), are capable of mimicking biological systems, and could have great potential for various applications.
 Here, we present a straightforward strategy to obtain adaptive OHGs with tunable and programmable mechanics and multi-shape-memory behavior.